Skip to content

 Is an Irish Goodbye a comedy?

 The bittersweet storyline of An Irish Goodbye is also met with highlights of Irish humour.
 It’s a black comedy that underpins the Irish mentality of coping with hard times through laughter.
-It’s the coping mechanism of the country and found in the most ruralest of Irish families.
+It’s the country’s coping mechanism and is found in the most rural of Irish families.

 What Happens in An Irish Goodbye?

-Following the death of their Mother, the two estranged brothers attempt to sort through the aftermath and deal with the farmland she has left behind.
-Brother Lorcan is adamant that he can maintain the farm and he doesn’t want to sell and move from the property.
+Following the death of their mother, the two estranged brothers attempt to sort through the aftermath and deal with the farmland she has left behind.
+Brother Lorcan is adamant that he can maintain the farm and doesn’t want to sell or move from the property.

 Brother Turlough, however, feels that Lorcan needs to move in with their Aunt Margaret to be looked after now that their mother has gone.
-He is planning on selling the farm before he moves back to his home in London.
+He plans to sell the farm before returning to his home in London.

-The film only features three characters in its entire 23 minutes, which is ingenious in that it adds to the sense of loneliness and isolation that is commonly felt in parts of rural Ireland.
-This subtly provides an explanation as to why Turlough left and a reason as to why he is concerned about leaving his brother alone.
+The film only features three characters in its entire 23 minutes, which is ingenious.
+It adds to the loneliness and isolation commonly felt in parts of rural Ireland.
+This subtly explains why Turlough left and why he is concerned about leaving his brother alone.

 The Beginning of An Irish Goodbye

-The beginning of An Irish Goodbye is quite a sombre scene.
-We are met with an image of a dead rabbit in the first scenes, introducing the theme of death, before we are greeted with the shot of Lorcan holding his mother’s ashes in the back seat of the car.
+The beginning of An Irish Goodbye is quite a sad scene.
+In the first scenes, we are met with an image of a dead rabbit, introducing the theme of death, before we are greeted with the shot of Lorcan holding his mother’s ashes in the car’s back seat.

-Once home, Father O’Shea and Turlouch converse over their worry about Lorcan, when asked how he is doing, it pans to a shot of Lorcan lying on the ground on his back.
-This particular moment offers a glimpse of comic relief and sets the precedent for the dark humour that is to follow.
+Once home, Father O’Shea and Turlouch converse about their worry about Lorcan; when asked how he is doing, the camera pans to a shot of Lorcan lying on the ground on his back.
+This moment offers a glimpse of comic relief and sets a precedent for the dark humour to follow.

-Another notable moment in the film’s first scenes, is Lorcan’s comment to the priest, “You can tell your mate Jesus that is he a right Dickhead”.
-It’s quite a sharp line, and although he is not angry at Father O’Shea himself, Lorcan is expressing his outrage at God and the unfairness felt when someone dies.
+Another notable moment in the film’s first scenes is Lorcan’s comment to the priest, “You can tell your mate Jesus that is he a right Dickhead”.
+It’s a pretty sharp line, and although he is not angry at Father O’Shea himself, Lorcan is expressing his outrage at God and the unfairness felt when someone dies.

-Instead of badgering Lorcan about the bigger picture of God’s plan, Father O’Shea simply agrees with him in saying, “You’re right, sometimes he is a dickhead”.
-It’s a common inner conflict felt by those who believe in God, and the director’s Ross White and Tom Berkeley do a brilliant job at representing the realities of this inner turmoil.
+Instead of badgering Lorcan about the bigger picture of God’s plan, Father O’Shea simply agrees with him in saying, “You’re right; sometimes he is a dickhead”.
+It’s a common inner conflict felt by those who believe in God, and the directors Ross White and Tom Berkeley do a brilliant job of representing the realities of this inner turmoil.

 The Narrative of An Irish Goodbye

-Father O’Shea leaves the two men with a note that belonged to their mother, a bucket list of 100 things she wanted to do before she died.
-This sets the precedent of the film, featuring many heartwarming moments of the brothers reconciling whilst completing the list in her honour.
+Father O’Shea leaves the two men with a note that belonged to their mother: a bucket list of 100 things she wanted to do before she died.
+This sets a precedent for the film, featuring many heartwarming moments of the brothers reconciling while completing the list in her honour.

-Although it is a little unorthodox in that they use her ashes as the vehicle for completing these activities on the list, i.e.) strapping the ashes to helium balloons because she wanted to take a ride on a hot air balloon, it offers many comic moments which serve as a small relief through the hardships of grief.
+Although it is a little unorthodox in that they use her ashes as the vehicle for completing these activities on the list, i.e.) strapping the ashes to helium balloons because she wanted to ride on a hot air balloon.
+It offers many comic moments that serve as a slight relief through the hardships of grief.

-In this journey, we see the two brothers fall back into their brotherly ways, messing around with one another and Lorcan, who has a particular talent for talking Turloch into doing things that he is opposed to.
+In this journey, the two brothers fall back into their brotherly ways, messing around with one another and Lorcan, who has a particular talent for talking Turloch into doing things he is opposed to.

 How does An Irish Goodbye end?

-Tensions rise when Lorcan overhears his brother discussing selling the farm, despite voicing his protests.
-A dark humourous moment then ensues when Lorcan tries to send his Mother’s ashes skydiving.
-Despite Turlough’s concerns, the ashes come crashing down and the vase smashes, leaving a depressing scene of the ashes soaking up the rain.
+Tensions rise when Lorcan overhears his brother discussing selling the farm despite voicing his protests.
+A dark, humorous moment then ensues when Lorcan tries to send his mother’s ashes skydiving.
+Despite Turlough’s concerns, the ashes come crashing down, and the vase smashes, leaving a depressing scene of the ashes soaking up the rain.

-In the context of this film, there are a few Irish Goodbyes, the first in the form of their Mother’s untimely death, and the second in the final scenes of the short film.
-We don’t really know what happens, whether the farm is sold or if Lorcan continues to maintain it and keep his home.
+In the context of this film, there are a few Irish Goodbyes, the first in the form of their mother’s untimely death and the second in the final scenes of the short film.
+We don’t know what happens, whether the farm is sold or if Lorcan continues maintaining it and keeping his home.

-One thing is clear at the end though, the brothers are on better terms and there is hope that Turloch sees his brother as a capable man.
-There is also the final moment of them both crossing out the last thing on the bucket list, to send their Mother into outer space.
+One thing is evident at the end: the brothers are on better terms, and there is hope that Turloch sees his brother as a capable man.
+There is also the final moment when they cross out the last thing on the bucket list: to send their mother into outer space.
 The brothers achieve this through a fireworks display, and although they don’t explicitly show it, we can assume that the mother’s ashes are sent into space along with the fireworks as her final wish so requested.

-The final scene shows Lorcan and Turlouch reunited, with Lorcan stating that there was another thing on his Mother’s list that they forgot, her wishes for Turlouch to come home and live back on the farm.
-Although we don’t get to see a final resolution, the comfort in that the brothers are friends again, and there is hope for their future.
+The final scene shows Lorcan and Turlouch reunited, with Lorcan stating that there was another thing they forgot on his mother’s list: her wish for Turlouch to come home and live back on the farm.
+Although we don’t see a final resolution, the comfort is that the brothers are friends again, and there is hope for their future.

 What were the themes in An Irish Goodbye?

 An Irish Goodbye touched on many cultural themes associated with Ireland.
-In the short 23 minutes of the film, it portrays the casual nature of such themes and how they are presented in the everyday life of modern Ireland.
+The short 23-minute film portrays the casual nature of such themes and how they are presented in modern Ireland’s everyday life.

 Religion

-The theme of religion was touched on in many points of the film, mainly through the charter of Father O’Shea.
-It explored the common difficulties of maintaining faith in the Catholic religion, especially when life is deemed unfair.
+The theme of religion is touched on at many points in the film, mainly through Father O’Shea’s character.
+The filmO’Shea explored the typical difficulties of maintaining faith in Catholicism, especially when life is unfair.

 This is particularly noted in the line that Lorcand delivers to the priest, “you can tell your mate Jesus that he is a right dickhead.”
-It was also comforting in the fact that the priest agreed with him, subtly hinting that he to had his own personal grievances with God.
+It was also comforting that the priest agreed with him, subtly hinting that he had grievances with God.

 Leaving Ireland

-Turlough also alludes to his frustration with the thoughts of staying in rural Ireland stating “I’m not getting stuck here.”
-This is a common cultural phenomenon within Ireland, to leave the country in search of a better life.
+Turlough also alludes to his frustration with the thoughts of staying in rural Ireland, stating, “I’m not getting stuck here.”
+This is a common cultural phenomenon in Ireland: to leave the country for a better life.

-This narrative also becomes one of the main conflict points in the film, with Lorcan expressing his disdain for the fact that he now lives in the posh city of London, and expressing his wishes for his brother to come home and live on the farm again.
+This narrative also becomes one of the central conflict points in the film, with Lorcan expressing his disdain for the fact that he now lives in the posh city of London and expressing his wishes for his brother to come home and live on the farm again.

 Humour

-It is often recognised that Irish people have a great sense of humour, and a natural ability to make light of desperate situations.
-This was perhaps a result of the country’s turbulent past and a coping mechanism that the Irish made use of.
+It is often recognised that Irish people have a great sense of humour and a natural ability to make light of desperate situations.
+This was perhaps a result of the country’s turbulent past and a coping mechanism that the Irish used.

-In the film, there are many moments of dark humour, which can be juxtapositioned in the context of grief.
-However, the film does an amazing job of showing the subtleness of bleak comedy and how the Irish would naturally tend to use it.
+The film has many moments of dark humour, which can be juxtaposed in the context of grief.
+However, the film shows the subtleness of bleak comedy and how the Irish would naturally tend to use it.

 Death

-Of course, the main theme of An Irish Goodbye is death, it sets the precedent of the story and cleverly showcases how people grieve differently.
+Of course, the central theme of An Irish Goodbye is death; it sets the precedent of the story and cleverly showcases how people grieve differently.
 Lorcan attempts to do something positive in his mother’s late honour, whilst Turlouch’s approach is to get the farm sorted and deal with the practicalities of his mother’s passing.

 What is an Irish goodbye?

-The directors of the film, Ross White and Tom Berkeley give the audience An Irish Goodbye of their own.
-We are left not knowing what will happen, but we got to enjoy their company in the short 23 minutes of the film and observe their journey of reconciliation and reigniting brotherly love and friendship.
+The film’s directors, Ross White and Tom Berkeley give the audience an Irish Goodbye.
+We don’t know what will happen, but we enjoy their company in the short 23 minutes of the film and observe their journey of reconciliation and reigniting brotherly love and friendship.

 Leave a comment